matuzalemmuller/dummy-files-creator/spec/README.md

 ### Windows

-Having Python 3 and PyInstaller installed, you can create the `.exe` package:
+Having ActiveState Tcl, Python 3.7.0 (or later) and PyInstaller installed, you can create the `.exe` package:

 ```
 pyinstaller --clean --windowed --hidden-import tkinter --onefile tfg_windows.spec